Enhanced total variation minimization for stable image reconstruction: Main results

 \textbf{Comparison between \eqref{equ:TVrecoveryimproved} and \eqref{equ:bound2}.} We are interested in whether or not the bound \eqref{equ:bound2} (as well as the bound \eqref{equ:bound3}, which shares the same form as \eqref{equ:bound2}) can be tighter than \eqref{equ:TVrecoveryimproved} in the sense of

 with a given $\alpha>0$.
-If the image $\Xbar$ is known to have an $s$-sparse gradient, then the comparison \eqref{equ:comp} is reduced to $\sqrt{s}\lesssim \alpha\tau$.
+If the image ${\bar{X}}$ is known to have an $s$-sparse gradient, then the comparison \eqref{equ:comp} is reduced to $\sqrt{s}\lesssim \alpha\tau$.
 As $s$ is fixed in this scenario, we can claim that the estimation \eqref{equ:bound2} is tighter than the estimation \eqref{equ:TVrecoveryimproved} in the sense of \eqref{equ:comp} if $\tau\gtrsim \sqrt{s}/\alpha$, i.e., the level of noise $\tau$ is \emph{relatively large}.
-If the sparsity of $\nabla \Xbar$ is not assumed, but the linear measurements are noise-free, i.e., $\tau=0$, then the comparison \eqref{equ:comp} is reduced to
+If the sparsity of $\nabla {\bar{X}}$ is not assumed, but the linear measurements are noise-free, i.e., $\tau=0$, then the comparison \eqref{equ:comp} is reduced to

 in which the left-hand side of \eqref{equ:nosparsebutnoisefree} is an increasing function of $s$.
 In order to discern the scenario where \eqref{equ:nosparsebutnoisefree} holds, a key fact from Remark \ref{rem:RIP} should be noticed: for RIP measurements mentioned there, a small number $m$ of measurements admits an RIP with a small $s$.
 The bound $\mathcal{O}(s\log(N^2/s))$ for Gaussian measurements appears not to be monotonic with respect to $s$.
 On the other hand, with the implicit constant factors derived in \cite{rudelson2008sparse}, this bound is indeed monotonically increasing with respect to $s$.
 Thus, if \emph{the number of measurements $m$ is limited}, which only renders an RIP with a small $s$, then \eqref{equ:nosparsebutnoisefree} holds.
+This situation coincides with the intuition that, as the term $\|\nabla \bar{X}-(\nabla \bar{X})_{s}\|_1\gg1$ for many digital images, especially when the number of measurements is limited (so that $s$ is small), taking a square root shall lead to a smaller bound than that without doing so.

 Together with both scenarios, we can claim that if the level of noise $\tau$ is \emph{relatively large} and \emph{the number of measurements $m$ is limited}, then the enhanced TV model \eqref{equ:model} performs better than the TV model \eqref{equ:TVmodel} in the sense of \eqref{equ:comp}, because \eqref{equ:comp} is guaranteed to hold when